THE REDHOUSE PRIZE FOR TURKISH

 The Redhouse Prize for Best Progress in Turkish was established by the Turkish Studies Association (now the Ottoman and Turkish Studies Association) in 1991, and continue to be available annually, in North America, designated for four outstanding students who deserve public recognition.

-Any student (graduate or undergraduate) who, in the designated academic year, completes a full-year course at any level in Modern Turkish at a university offering such courses in its regular program is eligible for nomination.
+Any student (graduate or undergraduate) who, in the designated academic year, completes a full-year course at any level in Modern Turkish at a university in the US and Canada offering such courses in its regular program (including summertime courses) is eligible for nomination.
 However, the language awards committee reserves the right to evaluate each applicant eligibility on an individual basis.
 Student eligibility is limited to a “once-in-a-lifetime” award.

 Any institution that offers regularly scheduled Turkish language instruction in the US or Canada.

 Each institution may select ONE nominee annually, judged at faculty discretion to be the student who made the most progress in Modern Turkish in the designated academic year.
-The nominee’s name must be submitted, with supporting material by the deadline to the Language Awards Committee, who—with whatever consultation is necessary—will make the final choice of two recipients of the award.
+The nominee’s name must be submitted, with supporting material by the deadline to the Language Awards Committee, who—with whatever consultation is necessary—will make the final choice of recipients of the award.
 The Language Awards Committee will make their final choice of two recipients by mid September, and the Committee will forward the information to the President of OTSA.

 AATT will arrange for the recipients to be informed of their selection and to receive their prizes by mail or (preferably) at the OTSA Annual Meeting.